jacksimmons/blungus-bot/README.md

 python main.py

 Add the application to a Discord server (App:Installation).
-Interact with the bot with slash commands (start a message with "/"), or ! commands (start a message with "!", use "!help" for documentation).
+Now you can interact with the bot with slash commands (start a message with "/"), or ! commands (start a message with "!", use "!help" for documentation).